ainsleydev/website/posts/optimise-seo.md

-Responsibilities as a developer for optimised SEO.
+# Responsibilities as a developer for optimised SEO.

-Best SEO practices for dev

 ## Intro
 Go to one of your websites you have developed and turn JavaScript off, does the page still function as it should?